ericj303/serverless-crud-api-auth0/Auth0-Serverless-CRUD-API-with-Java-and-AWS-Blog.md

 ### Summary
 AWS is amazing platform to build highly scalable serverless apps.
 The Serverless Framework allows best practice IaC (Infrastructure-as-Code) deployment of sophisticated cloud infrastructure combining API Gateway, Lambda and DynamoDB services.
-Authorizing your endpoints is easy with the new HTTP API's JWT Authorizer functionality, and a identity provider like Auth0.
+It has many nice features, such as automatically converting your returned data to JSON format, and many plugins are available for additional functionality.
+Also, authorizing your endpoints is easy with the new HTTP API's JWT Authorizer functionality, and a identity provider like Auth0.

 Enjoy building on AWS!